 Certification confirms that the installed links meet the expected performance requirements.
 It also documents the quality of the installation and reduces uncertainty when troubleshooting network issues.

-Planning a structured cabling, fiber optic or server room project?
-Contact SAIS Interconnexion to discuss your needs and evaluate the best approach for your site.
+Planning a structured cabling, fiber-optic, or server room project?
+Explore our cabling infrastructure solutions or contact SAIS Interconnexion to determine the right approach for your site.